Interstitial Cystitis – Diagnosis, Symptoms, and Treatment

 Opiate pain medications (analgesics) may be used for short-term relief of disease flares to reduce pain and maximize function.
 These medications may include codeine, Vicodin (hydromorphone-acetaminophen), or Percocet (hydrocodone-acetaminophen).
 They should be used cautiously in patients with a history of substance-dependence and at the lowest dose possible for the shortest duration of time.

 Urinary analgesics may also be helpful and include Pyridium (phenazopyridine) and antibacterial agent Hiprex (methenamine).
-These agents are taken orally but coat the urinary tract with analgesic medication.
-Intravesical lidocaine is used for acute refractory pain episodes.
-This therapy involves instillation of lidocaine with heparin into the bladder and is often performed in the clinic.
+These agents are taken orally but coat the urinary tract with a numbing medication.
+Intravesical lidocaine may be used for refractory pain episodes.
+This therapy involves the injection of lidocaine with heparin into the bladder through the urethra and is often performed in the clinic.

 - Rovner E, Propert KJ, Brensinger C, et al. Treatments used in women with interstitial cystitis: the interstitial cystitis data base (ICDB) study experience.
 The Interstitial Cystitis Data Base Study Group.
 Urology 2000; 56:940. - https://www.ncbi.nlm.nih.gov/pubmed/11113737